alfredTheWizard/FestiveTech2022LisaH/README.md

 Please check this repository (Festive Tech Calendar 2022 - Step by step - monitor my terrarium Python script.py)

-If you are looking for a Python script that puts all these components together, please check this repository
+If you are looking for a Python script that puts all these components together, please check this repository (Festive Tech Calendar 2022 - monitor my terrarium Python script.py)

 The used code utilizes the following dependencies: sudo apt update